Interstate 20 in Georgia: History

 I-20 eastbound at the I-520 interchange.
 Flyover ramp under construction for I-20 westbound to I-520 eastbound.

 I-20's path through Atlanta was designed in the late 1950s, during the era of segregation.
 The first segment opened between 1960 and 1963 from downtown Atlanta to Conyers.
 It was under construction from just south of Douglasville to downtown Atlanta, from Conyers to a point south of Social Circle, and from Evans to Augusta.
 By 1966, the highway was proposed from the Alabama state line to SR 5 in Douglasville, was open from Douglasville to the western part of Atlanta, under construction in the western part of Atlanta, was open from downtown Atlanta to US 278/SR 12 near Social Circle, was under construction from that point to SR 83 in Madison; proposed from Madison to the Warren–McDuffie county line, under construction from there to the South Carolina state line.
 Later that year, I-20 was open from Douglasville to the Social Circle area and from SR 383 on the Evans–Martinez city line to the South Carolina state line.
 In 1967, it was under construction from the Social Circle area to Siloam.
 It was open from US 221/SR 47 south of Appling to the South Carolina state line.
 In 1968, it was open from Douglasville to Madison and from just north of Thomson to the South Carolina state line.
 In 1969, the highway was open from Douglasville to US 129/US 441/SR 24 in Madison.
 In 1970, it was under construction from Madison to the Thomson area.
 In 1971, I-20 was open from Douglasville to SR 44 in Greensboro.
-In 1972, the highway was open from Douglasville to the South Carolina state line.
+The section between SR 44 near Greensboro and US 278 in Barnett was dedicated and opened on November 6, 1972, by Governor Jimmy Carter and South Carolina Lt.
+Governor Earle Morris Jr. This completed I-20 between Atlanta and Columbia, South Carolina.
 In 1973, it was under construction from US 27/SR 1 in Bremen to Douglasville.
 In 1974, it was under construction from the Alabama state line to Douglasville.
-In 1975, it was open from Villa Rica to Douglasville.
-The last part of I-20 opened in 1977 between the Alabama state line and Villa Rica.
+The 10 mi section between SR 61/101 in Villa Rica and SR 5 in Douglasville opened on August 29, 1975.
+The last part of I-20, 23.7 mi between the Alabama state line and SR 61/101, opened on December 22, 1977, in a dedication ceremony officiated by Governor George Busbee.